Perspectives // Ageing in Place

 If caregiving increasingly depends upon groups of people working together, what support structures are needed to help those groups function effectively?

-Because while support may be delivered by individuals, caregiving increasingly appears to be becoming a team activity.
+Because while care may be delivered by individuals, caregiving is increasingly becoming a team activity.

 About the author